cscannell-inacloud/Microsoft-Teams-Docs/teams/botsinchannels.md

 Note that depending on your experience, the bot might be entirely relevant in both scopes (personal and team) as is, and in fact, no significant extra work is required to allow your bot to work in both.
 In Microsoft Teams, there is no expectation that your bot function in all contexts, but you should ensure your bot makes sense, and provides user value, in whichever scope you choose to support.
 For more information on scopes, see [Context in Teams](teamsapps.md#context-in-team-apps).

-# Develop your bot
+# Building your bot

-Developing a bot in a channel, at its core, is the same as developing a bot for 1:1 conversation.
+Developing a bot that works in channels reuses much of the same functionality from 1:1 conversation.
 There are additional events and data in the payload that provide Teams context.
 Those differences, as well as key differences in common functionality are enumerated below.

 ## Receiving messages